jannepikkarainen/whatsuphome/FEATURES.md

 - NetFlow (coming soon, maybe)

 # Jenkins
-- What, who wouldn't have Jenkins at home? :D Monitored using the standard Zabbix Jenkins template
+- What, who wouldn't have Jenkins at home?
+Monitored using the standard Zabbix Jenkins template

 # Laptop webcam
 - In use or not?